Best Vegan Coffee Creamers

 It’s obviously not the first one on our list that has been vanilla flavored, and there’s a good reason for that – vanilla just works really well with coffee.
 It’s as simple as that really.

 This one in particular gets the balance of flavor spot on.
 They describe the creamer as being ‘kissed’ with vanilla, which is an incredibly accurate way to describe it.
 You can taste it, but not to the point that it overwhelms the coffee flavor.
 Not only that, but this is another incredibly versatile milk substitute that you’ll find goes very well on your cereal.

 It’s another product with an extended shelf life, meaning that you can stock up and take advantage of bulk-buying deals.
 Just remember to pop it in the fridge before use and once opened as this is at its best when chilled.

-As you would expect from a company called Silk, you get a very smooth texture when you put this in your coffee, and a really good colour to your coffee, and adds a real depth to your drink.
+As you would expect from a company called Silk, you get a very smooth texture when you put this in your coffee, and a really good color to your coffee, and adds a real depth to your drink.